 We study biological clocks in ageing and age-related diseases

-Qing-Jun Meng is a Professor of Chronobiology and an Arthritis Research UK (ARUK) Senior Research Fellow in the Faculty of Biology, Medicine and Health, the University of Manchester.
+Qing-Jun Meng is a Professor of Chronobiology and an Arthritis Research UK (ARUK; Versus Arthritis) Senior Research Fellow in the Faculty of Biology, Medicine and Health, the University of Manchester.
 He is the Theme Leader of the Chrono-Matrix research theme within the Wellcome Centre for Cell-Matrix Research.
-He is also the Director of Internationalisation (School of Biological Sciences) and was the co-founder and Academic Lead of the Biosciences International Summer School, BIO-SISS.
+He is also the Director of Internationalisation (School of Biological Sciences) and was the co-founder and Academic Lead of the Biosciences International Summer School (BIO-SISS).

-Qing-Jun obtained his MD and PhD in China, followed by post-doctoral training at the University of Manchester on the molecular mechanisms and pharmacological resetting of the biological clocks.
+Qing-Jun (MD and PhD) started his post-doctoral training in 2003 at the University of Manchester on the molecular mechanisms and pharmacological resetting of the biological clocks.
 In 2009, Qing-Jun was awarded a MRC Career Development Award Fellowship on clocks and age-related diseases.
 In 2015, he was awarded an ARUK Senior Research Fellowship to continue his work into the roles of circadian clocks in health and disease of the musculoskeletal system.